Akerselva River Walk

 If time allows we will take a detour up to the beautifully preserved wooden houses and community gardens of Telthusbakken and Damstredet (Oslo's "most instagrammed" streets!)

 The tour ends in the vibrant Vulkan district, home to the much loved Mathallen food hall.
-Here, your guide will take you inside of the food hall and drop you off at one of the food vendors called Helt Vilt (Translation: Totally Wild) for optional delicious food tasting.
+Here, your guide will take you inside of the food hall and drop you off at one of the food vendors called Helt Vilt (Translation: Totally Wild) for an optional food tasting.
 Don´t worry - our guide will give you their best recommendations on what to try from the huge variety of local Norwegian food!

 Before saying goodbye, we will give you a public transport ticket and explain the easiest way back to the city center.
-Alternatively, we encourage you to spend some more time in this wonderful part of the city, possibly exploring the hip Grunnerløkka neighborhood, or by continuing along the Akerselva foot path all the way to where it empty's into the fjord.
+Alternatively, we encourage you to spend some more time in this wonderful part of the city, possibly exploring the hip Grunnerløkka neighborhood, or by continuing along the Akerselva foot path all the way to where it empties into the fjord.

 Photo Credits: Visit Oslo, Didrick Stenersen